Exploring Bangkok's Grand Palace: A Visitor's Guide

 Prasat Phra Debidorn

-Boromabiman Hall is the official name for the building overlooking the lawns where the king's annual garden party used to be held.
-Frescos inside depict the four Indian gods - Indra, Yahuma, Varuna and Agni - as guardians of the universe.
+Boromabiman Hall is the official name for the building that overlooks the lawns where the king's annual garden party used to be held.
+Frescos inside depict the four Indian gods (Indra, Yahuma, Varuna and Agni) as guardians of the universe.
 Inscribed on plaques beneath are the ten royal virtues: liberality, propriety, readiness to make sacrifices, clemency, modesty, conscientiousness, freedom from anger, freedom from suspicion, patience and right dealing.

-Great Chakri Palace
+The Great Chakri Palace

 Dusit Maha Prasat

 The single large inner hall of this building, which is open to visitors, was originally Rama I's Audience Chamber.
 Here the king received his guests, seated, not on the large throne seen today, but higher up on a niche-like throne set in the south wing wall.
 The murals were painted in a later period, when the chamber became used for deceased monarchs lying-in-state.
 The richly ornamented couch and a number of other individual pieces of furniture do, however, date from Rama I's time.

 When leaving the Dusit Maha Prasat, the delicate wooden pavilion ahead is the Amphorn Phimok Prasat, used by Rama I as a robing chamber.
 Having "progressed" here in his litter, the king would change before entering the audience room.
 Drapes interlaced with gold thread would be drawn while the king donned his ceremonial robes.